iiasa/CWatM/Tools/documentation/modeldesign.rst

 Water demand
 ************

-* including water demand from industry and domestic land use via precalculated monhly spatial maps
+* including water demand from industry and domestic land use via precalculated monthly spatial maps
 * including agricultural water use from calculation of plant water demand and livestock water demand
 * Return flows ((water withdrawn but not consumed and returned to the water circle)